Woutitit/woutitit.github.io/production/thoughts.md

 Also sometimes in cadence and stuff some harmonies other than -12 + 12 like often a harmony that may go down while the rest goes up.

+Then de-essing and boosting are also super common.
+You want to catch sibilance and get it out.
+Often done with like a de-esser, an MB or like soothe 2.

 ## Kick(?) and (sub) bass
 So a lot of people (like here around 5min or sooner or later) say you need your bass to hit 0db to be thick.
 I guess that's sub bass then or?
 And also not in every genre or?